bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] Midas - Turn a coin to Gold!
 Golden coins get +1 value and can be resold to Charon in the shop (new option appears) for full value.
 They also have -1 charge.
 		- [x] ??? - Consecrate a coin.
 For the rest of the round, that coin will always land on heads.
 At the end of the round, destroy it (doom it).
 		- [ ] ??? - Turn a coin to glass (exclusive with stone/gold).
 After a glass coin is flipped outside of the toss, it breaks (destroy it).
 Glass coins gain +1 power charge.
-		- [ ] ??? - Choose a coin.
-Change its denomination to an Obol.
-It cannot be upgraded and always lands on heads. (permanently Immutable and permanently Consecrated)
+		- [ ] ??? - Choose an Obol/Diobol/Triobol (same denom as this).
+It cannot be upgraded and always lands on heads. (permanently Immutable and permanently Consecrated).
+Destroy this.
 		- [x] ??? - Choose a coin.
 Ignite it, Bless it, and make it Lucky.
-		- [ ] Meleager - The Log Burns - Ignite or unignite a coin.
-Passive - After payoff, downgrade each ignited coin.
+		- [ ] Meleager - The Log Burns - Ignite or extinguish a coin.
+Passive - At the start of payoff, downgrade each ignited coin.
+		- [ ] ??? - Choose one of your coins.
+It becomes permanently Blank.
+(Absolutely Safe Capsule)
 	- [ ] **Bless/Curse**
 		- [ ] ??? - Destroy a coin.
-Bless all your coins besides this one.
+Bless all your coins.
 		- [x] ??? - Sacrificed on the Pyre - Ignite a coin.
 If it isn't blessed, bless it.
 Otherwise, if it's on tail, flip it to heads.
 Otherwise, destroy it and gain god power charges based on its value.
 		- [ ] Dike (possible rework) - Bless a coin.
 Another random coin becomes Cursed.
 	- [ ] **Status Copy**
 		- [ ] ??? - Copy this coin's status (freeze/ignite/lucky etc) to each other coin, then remove all statuses from this coin.
-		- [ ] Nesoi - Choose a coin.
-Copy its statuses to its neighbors.
-		- [ ] Nesoi - Choose a coin.
-Copy each of this coin's statuses to that coin.
-		- [ ] Nesoi - Choose a coin.
-Move each of its statuses to this coin.
+		- [ ] Nesoi - Choose a coin. heads - copy each of this coin's status to that coin. tails - Transfer each of that coin's statuses to this coin
 	- [ ] **Healing**
 		- [ ] Triptolemus - Choose a coin.
 The next payoff where it would cause you to lose life, heal 2/4/6/8 life instead.
 (1 charge)
-		- [ ] ??? - Choose a coin.
-Each time that coin is flipped this round, gain 1/2/3/4 life.
+		- [ ] ??? - Choose a payoff coin.
+Change its souls payoff to life payoff and vice versa.
-		- [ ] ??? - This payoff, when you would lose life, gain that much instead.
-Requires 6/5/4/3 tosses to recharge.
-		- [ ] ??? - Whenever you would take damage while this is on heads, this loses that many charges instead.
+		- [ ] ??? - Buffer Shield - Whenever you would take damage while this is on heads, this loses that many charges instead.
 5/10/15/20 charges.
 Recharges at the end of the round instead of each toss.
 		- [x] ??? - Flip a coin to tails and freeze it.
 If it is one of your coins, reduce its tails penalty to 0 this round.
-		- [ ] ??? - Remove all statuses from a coin.
-		- [ ] ??? - Gain 1 life.
-If not used, increase this by 1/2/3/4 this round.
-Resets at end of round.
 		- [ ] ??? - When you run out of life, destroy this and heal 1 Life.
 Payoff - increase this by 1/2/3/4/5/6.
-			- [ ] ??? - alternatively - heal 1 life.
+		- [ ] ???  - heal 1 life.
 Increase by 1/2/3/4/5/6 each payoff.
 Resets when used.
 		- [ ] ??? - Drain all charges from your coins.
 Heal 1 life for each life removed (scaling could be 0.5 life, 1 life, 1.5 life, 2 life).
 For infinite use coins, drain counts as 1.
 	- [ ] **Bury**
 		- [x] ??? - Bury a coin.
 After 2 payoffs, dig it up and gain 5 Life and 5 Souls.
 1 charge always; life/souls increases with upgrades.
 		- [ ] ??? - Choose a coin.
-Bury it for 3 payoffs, or if it's already buried dig it back up.
+Bury it for 3 payoffs, If it's already buried, exhume it.
-		- [ ] ??? - Add 2 charges to a coin and bury it for 2 payoffs.
+		- [ ] ??? - Add 1/2/3/4 charges to a coin and bury it for 2 payoffs.
 		- [ ] ??? - Bury a coin.
 After the next toss, it returns (does not recharge, keeps same side and state.)
 		- [x] ??? - Bury a coin until after payoff.
 Turn a random tails coin to heads.
-		- [ ] ??? - Bury a coin.
-At the start of the next tollgate, it returns and upgrades.
-		- [ ] ??? - Bury a coin.
-In 10 payoffs, return it, bless it, freeze it, and upgrade it.
+		- [ ] ??? - Bury a coin for 10 payoffs.
+When it is exhumed, consecrate and upgrade it.
 		- [ ] ??? - Bury this coin for 1 toss.
 Turn both neighbors to heads.
 1/2/3/4 charges.
 	- [ ] **Gain Coins**
 		- [ ] ??? - Gain a random Obol/Diobol/Triobol/Tetrobol (on heads).
 It is Doomed (destroy at the end of the round).
 		- [ ] ??? - Gain a random power coin with 2 charges (on heads). it is Fleeting.
 (1/2/3/4 uses)
 		- [x] ??? - Gain a coin with +5/-5 and flip it.
 After payoff, destroy it.
-		- [ ] ??? - Gain an exact copy of this coin.
 		- [x] Midas - Gain a golden Obol/Diobol/Triobol/Tetrobol!
 Golden coins do nothing, but can be used to pay for tolls or other abilities
-		- [ ] ??? - Gain a random Diobol made of Glass.
 		- [ ] ??? - Gain a random power coin you haven't owned yet this run.
 		- [ ] ??? - Gain a random power coin with 1/2/3/4 charges; does not recharge, once fully used, destroy it.
 		- [ ] ??? - Destroy this coin.
 Gain 2 coins of equal denomination.
 Cannot be upgraded in the shop.
 Upgrades automatically when a round ends.